oasisprotocol/sapphire-paratime/docs/develop/browser.md

 npm install @oasisprotocol/sapphire-wagmi-v2 wagmi@2.x viem@2.x
 ```

-Use this library is by wrapping existing Wagmi connectors with
+Use this library by wrapping existing Wagmi connectors with
 `wrapConnectorWithSapphire()`.
 This works with any connector type
 (MetaMask, WalletConnect, Coinbase Wallet, etc.) and provides seamless
 integration with Sapphire networks: